-• Goal 4: Well planned neighbourhoods

-Strategy 4.4 Facilitate safe and active local centres which increase local activity, balance tourism demands with the impact on the community and are in line with local character.

-• Goal 9: Community focused economic development

-Strategy 9.1 Collaborating to achieve positive outcomes in our local centres which are hubs for jobs, shopping, dining and entertainment.
+• Goal 4 : Strategy 4.4 Well planned neighbourhoods Facilitate safe and active local centres which increase loc activity, balance tourism demands with the impact on the community and are in line with local character. • Goal 9: Strategy 9.1 Community focused economic development Collaborating to achieve great placemaking outcomes in our local centres which are hubs for jobs, shopping, dining, entertainment and community activities.